worldview

 “Then the word of God spread, and the number of the disciples multiplied greatly.”
 (Acts 6:7)

-• ministry in the power of the spirit
+• Ministry in the Power of the Holy Spirit

 Jesus ministered the Kingdom of God to those who were sick, broken, demonized, oppressed, and poor.
 Healing, signs, wonders, miracles, provision, multiplication, and more flowed through Him.